senuj05/Illini-Safe/README.md

 # IlliniSafe  - README

-Welcome to the Campus Safety Project!
+Welcome to the Illini Safe Project!
 This platform is designed to provide detailed and timely information about campus safety incidents to the UIUC community.
 This README file will guide you through the setup, features, and usage of the website.

 ## Table of Contents